 There are a number of things that are helpful when people are Clinically Depressed.
 If someone is towards the more mild end of the spectrum [but still severe for them!], then talking therapies may be helpful.
 This can be face-to-face with a therapist, or from a book or website.
-One is mentioned below.
+The website mentioned above - www.livinglifetothefull.com - contains a ten module online course for depression using a technique called Cognitive Behavioural Therapy.
+Mind and Soul recommend this course.